kruize/autotune/docs/OCP_installation.md

 1. Navigate to **Ecosystem → OperatorHub/Software Catalog**
 2. Search for **kruize**
-3. Click the **Kruize Operator** tile, it should be the community version.
+3. Click the **Kruize Operator** tile.
+It should be the community version.
 4. Click **Install**
 ![Install.png](images/Install_operator.png)
 5. Configure: